Estimated reading time: 11 minutes

 Blogging Income Reports

-Looking back, I had no clue about how to blog, let alone earn affiliate income, advertising, freelancing and sponsored posts.
+Looking back, I had no clue how to blog, earn affiliate income, advertise, freelance, and sponsor posts.

-Then I realized that I’m earning a 5 figure monthly income from blogging, and perhaps I should share how I’ve done it.
+Then I realized that I’m earning a 5 figure monthly income, and perhaps I should share how I’ve done it.

-I’ve always wanted to share with my readers my blogging income reports and how to blog.
+I’ve always wanted to share my blogging income reports and how to blog with my readers.

 Each month since starting CBB, I have shared our actual monthly budget and net worth progress.

-So, I thought, maybe you might want to know more about blogging income.
+So, maybe you might want to know more about blogging income.

-My goal with my new Blogging Series is to engage those of you who want to earn extra income.
+My goal with my new Blogging Series is to engage those who want to earn extra income.

 There is so much to talk about when it comes to blogging, but don’t worry; it gets easier as you go.

-I’ve made SO many mistakes with Canadian Budget Binder, but I’ve learned from them.
+I’ve made many mistakes with Canadian Budget Binder but learned from them.

 I don’t think you’ll talk to any blogger who wouldn’t say they messed up or missed opportunities with their blog.

-In fact, making my first $100 on Canadian Budget Binder was what triggered my extra money-making curiosity.
+Making my first $100 on Canadian Budget Binder increased my money-making curiosity.

 Why Blogging For Income Takes A Special Person

-Blogging can earn you money, boost your annual income and perhaps help you to retire early.
+Blogging can earn money, boost your annual income and perhaps help you retire early.

-I know of a few bloggers who have quit their day job to blog full-time because they earn so much money.
+I know a few bloggers who have quit their day jobs to blog full-time because they earn so much money.

-I’m not talking a few thousand each month but millions each year from finance to food bloggers.
+I’m not talking about a few thousand monthly but millions yearly from finance to food bloggers.

-Blogging must be a passion that’s in your blood with a desire to learn as much as you can.
+Blogging must be a passion in your blood, and you must desire to learn as much as possible.

 Educating myself about blogging was the very first thing I did.

-However, there’s far more to learn about blogging.
+However, there’s far more to learn about how to blog.

-It’s more like Zero to 100, but with time you learn where you’ve gone right and wrong.
+It’s more like Zero to 100, but you learn where you’ve gone right and wrong with time.

-Often I shake my head at the missed opportunities, but that’s ok because I move forward.
+Often, I shake my head at missed opportunities, but that’s okay because I am moving forward.

 What Ways Can I Earn Money Blogging?